Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

   instance PUnsafeLiftDecl PScriptPurpose where type PLifted PScriptPurpose = Plutus.ScriptPurpose
   ```

-Now, let's get to implementing `PConstant` for the Haskell synonym, via the 3 methods.
+Now, let's get to implementing `PConstant` for the Haskell synonym, via the three methods.
 The first of which is `DerivePConstantDirect`:

-> Jack: three methods.

 ```hs
 {-# LANGUAGE UndecidableInstances #-}